-The Master of Urban Planning program trains students in the art of urban planning through a carefully constructed curriculum that balances theory and on the ground experiences.
-Through rigorous coursework, topical workshops and a studio capstone project, students are prepared to become visionary planners in tune with diverse needs of neighborhoods, cities, and regions.
+The Master of Urban Planning program trains students in the art of urban planning through a carefully constructed curriculum that balances theory and on-the-ground experiences.
+Through rigorous coursework and a studio capstone project, students are prepared to become visionary planners in tune with the diverse needs of neighborhoods, cities, and regions.
 A mix of full-time faculty and highly qualified part-time instructors teach our classes, with frequent guest appearances by leading regional planners.

-The MUP program is accredited by the Planning Accreditation Board (PAB) through December 2017.
-In accordance with PAB guidelines regarding access to outcomes-related information, please click here for a quick snapshot of public information regarding to our MUP program.
+The MUP program is accredited by the Planning Accreditation Board (PAB).
+In accordance with PAB guidelines regarding access to outcomes-related information, click here for a quick snapshot of the 2022-2023 public information regarding our MUP program.
 We offer students a high-quality education at impressively affordable tuition rates.

-The MUP Degree Requirements Worksheet is also available as a PDF.
+The MUP Degree Requirements Worksheet is available as a PDF.

 - Core Courses (21 Credits)

 - Planning Studio (6 Credits)

 - Internship (3 Credits)